DheerajMahra/AttendanceCounter-Chrome-Extension/README.md

 > ## BECAUSE NOBODY LOVES 75% ATTENDANCE CRITERIA 😠

+I made this extension to save myself from counting present lectures and then calculating my attendance.
+Pheww!
+Quite boring task. isn't it?

 # How To Install this extension?
 - Clone this repository or download as a zip file
 - Incase you downloaded as a zip, unzip it